 How to prevent siding mold:

 Although this will not prevent grease from getting onto your siding, take the necessary steps to remove grease and oil as soon as possible after noticing its presence.
 Doing so will help prevent it from staining your siding.
-And when cleaning your grill or other like items, move the items away from your siding so that any splatter does not end up on your walls.
+And when cleaning your grill move the items away from your siding so that any splatter does not end up on your walls.

 Siding Made Easy

-Wood planks, brick, stone and stucco, all require extra maintenance when it comes to care and cleaning.
+Wood planks, brick, stone, and stucco, all require extra maintenance when it comes to care and cleaning.
 However, cleaning and maintaining vinyl and fiber cement takes far less effort.
-Both of these options simply need washing with water, a mild soap and a non-abrasive sponge or cloth.
+Both of these options simply need washing with water, mild soap, and a non-abrasive sponge or cloth.

 Don’t forget to clean your exterior.
 Routine siding cleaning is an important part of exterior preventative maintenance.
-However, if you are ready to install the easiest and most maintenance free siding, we at Refined Exteriors are ready to help.
+However, if you are ready to install the easiest and most maintenance-free siding, our team at Refined Exteriors is ready to help.
 Contact us to schedule a free James Hardie siding consultation for your Denver area home.